gr33nm0nk2802/TryHackMe/Mr.Robot.md

 ```

-Next as we are able to login to the admin-panel we will modify the 404 error page to get a reverse shell
+As we are able to login to the admin-panel we will modify the 404 error page to get a reverse shell
 we user the webshell located in kali

 ```(webshell)